Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### Presentation Constraints

-The basic drivers in developing the presentation will be:
+The basic drivers for this presentation will be:

 1. Wide ranging software development skills of the audience.